-Dental Crowns in Winnipeg Fit for a Queen or King
+Dental Crowns In Winnipeg Fit For A Queen Or King

 What are Dental Crowns and Bridges?

-Dental crowns are a type of fixed prosthetic restoration designed to protect a broken-down tooth.
-If a tooth has had a root canal, in many cases, it should have a crown to protect it long-term.
-In the past, many dentists created crowns that were made from gold or metal alloys.
-However, it is more common today to see dental crowns that are made of ceramic (porcelain)
+Dental crowns are a type of fixed prosthetic restoration designed to protect a broken down tooth.
+For example, if a tooth has had a root canal treatment, in many cases, it should have a crown to protect it long-term, as once the root canal treatment is completed, the structure of the tooth becomes more brittle and susceptible to breakage.

-Dental crowns in Winnipeg are ideal for teeth that have been fractured or are at serious risk of fracturing.
+Dental crowns are ideal for teeth that have been fractured or are at serious risk of fracturing.
 They may also serve as a sturdy replacement for a tooth that requires a large filling with very little of the natural tooth left.
-Of course, you can also use this treatment for cosmetic restorations like covering a dental implant or correcting a tooth you do not like the shape or colour of.
+Of course, you can also use this treatment for cosmetic restorations, like covering a dental implant or correcting a tooth you do not like the shape or colour of.

-How Are Dental Crowns and Bridges Made?
+How are Dental Crowns and Bridges Made?